-- 7. Permittee shall comply with U.S. Fish and Wildlife Service's "Standard Protection Measures for the Eastern Indigo Snake" dated August 12, 2013 (attached). - 8.
-Within 30 days from the date of initiating the work authorized by this permit, the Permittee shall provide verification to the Corps that 0.40 palustrine forested federal credit has been purchased from the Northwest Florida Water Management District (SAJ-2011-00287) Tates Hell In-Lieu Fee Whiskey George program as compensatory mitigation.
-The required verification shall reference this project's permit number (SAJ-2010-02204). - 9.
-Within 60 days of completion or cessation of a period of 1 year or more of authorized work within each phase, the Permittee shall submit as-built drawings of the authorized work within that phase and complete "As-Built Certification By Professional Engineer" form (attached) to the Corps.
-Upon expiration of the construction window identified in General Condition 1, the Permittee shall submit a final as-built drawing and certification.
-The as-built drawings and the final submittal shall be signed and sealed by a registered professional engineer and include the following: - a.
-A plan view drawing of the location of the authorized work footprint, as shown on the permit drawings, with transparent overlay of the work as constructed in the same scale as the permit drawings on 81⁄2-inch by 11-inch sheets.
-The plan view drawing should show all "earth disturbance," including wetland impacts and water management structures. - b.
-A list of any deviations between the work authorized by this permit and the work as constructed.
-In the event that the completed work deviates, in any manner, from the authorized work, describe on the attached "As-Built Certification By Professional Engineer" form the deviations between the work authorized by this permit and the work as constructed.
+- 7. In-Lieu Fee Program Credit Purchase: Within 30 days from the date of initiating the work authorized by this permit, the Permittee shall provide verification to the Corps that 1.04 UMAM federal In-Lieu Fee Program (IFP) credits have been purchased from the NWFWMD Schuler In-Lieu Fee Program (IFP) (SAJ-2011-00287).
+The required verification shall reference this project's permit number (SAJ-2016-02453). - 8.
+As-Builts: Within 60 days of completion of the authorized work or at the expiration of the construction window of this permit, whichever occurs first, the Permittee shall submit as-built drawings of the authorized work and a completed As-Built Certification Form (Attachment 3) to the Corps.
+The drawings shall be signed and sealed by a registered professional engineer and include the following: - a.
+A plan view drawing of the location of the authorized work footprint (as shown on the permit drawings) with an overlay of the work as constructed in the same scale as the attached permit drawings (81⁄2-inch by 11-inch).
+The drawing should show all "earth disturbance," including wetland impacts, water management structures, and any on-site mitigation areas. - b.
+List any deviations between the work authorized by this permit and the work as constructed.
+In the event that the completed work deviates, in any manner, from the authorized work, describe on the As-Built Certification Form the deviations between the work authorized by this permit and the work as constructed.
 Clearly indicate on the as-built drawings any deviations that have been listed.
-Please note that the depiction and/or description of any deviations on the drawings and/or "As-Built Certification By Professional Engineer" form does not constitute approval of any deviations by the Corps. - c.
-Include the Department of the Army permit number on all sheets submitted.
+Please note that the depiction and/or description of any deviations on the drawings and/or As-Built Certification Form does not constitute approval of any deviations by the U.S. Army Corps of Engineers. - 9.
+Regulatory Agency Changes: Should any other regulatory agency require changes to the work authorized or obligated by this permit, the Permittee is advised that a modification to this permit instrument is required prior to initiation of those changes.
+It is the Permittee's responsibility to request a modification of this permit from the Panama City Regulatory Office.